barrysims/swat/README.md

 ## Aims of this Project

-To provide a clean, boilerplate free way of building web services with scala that centralise error handling, logging, and swagger generation.
+To provide a clean, boilerplate free way of building web services with scala that centralises error handling, logging, and swagger generation.
-The heavy lifting is done by Rho/Http4s/Circe/Cats, but this project exposes a Monad stack `Ctxt` that allows us to manage three contexts:
+The heavy lifting is done by Rho/Http4s/Circe/Cats, and this project exposes a Monad stack `Context` that allows us to manage three concerns:

 * `Per-request configuration`
 * `Effects`